qhwa/bonfire/README.md

 ## Motivation

+* to get inspirations on interesting books/papers from others
 * to explore most recent technologies on building and deploying a web application
 * try to use as little JavaScript as possible by leveraging [Phoenix LiveView]
-* to get inspirations on interesting books from others

 Some of the frameworks/libraries used: